maydayv7/dotfiles/README.md

 ```

 *If the image doesn't boot, try disabling the `secure boot` and `RAID` options from `BIOS`*
-After the reboot, run `nixos-setup` in the newly installed system to finish setup
+After the reboot, run `nixos setup` in the newly installed system to finish setup
 *In case you are using the `advanced` filesystem scheme, you may need to set the boot flag `zfs_force=1` on first boot*
 </details>